-In her slow-simmering anger with her parent over his usual, arrogant intransigence, she had deserted the house for her almost daily walk on the fells to get away from him and to let her own turbulent thoughts settle down.
-Their disagreement this time, had been over something as simple as her choice of reading material; something trivial, but then even trivial things were enough to annoy him when his daughter chose to ignore him or go against his wishes.
-She should have learned that lesson enough times not to have repeated it, but she had a mind of her own, so she had responded when she should not have.
+In her slow-simmering anger with her parent over his usual, arrogant intransigence, she deserted the house for her almost daily walk on the fells to get away from him, and to let her own turbulent thoughts settle down.
+Their disagreement this time, had been over something as simple as her choice of reading material; something trivial, but then, even trivial things were enough to annoy him when his daughter chose to ignore him or go against his wishes.
+She should have learned that lesson enough times not to have repeated it, but she had a mind of her own so she had responded when she should not have.
 The heated exchange that followed had upset both of their days, though hers, much more than his.

 Cook, had been able to hear him, even in the kitchen.
-She did not approve of the old man in any way, but worked for him only because he had to pay her well to have her work for him, as well as for the sake of his daughter.
-Her heart had gone out to her when she had first seen her, poor lost soul.
+She did not approve of the old man in any way, but worked for him only because he had to pay her well, to have her work for him, as well as for the sake of his daughter.
+No one else would have put up with his curmudgeonly ways.
+Her heart had gone out to Harriet when she had first seen her; poor, lost soul.

-“So he still has no plans to return to London.”
+“So, he still has no plans to return to London.”
 It had not been a question.

 “Not him.
 I don’t understand him bringing us out here, but he must know how much I would prefer to be back in London.
 I miss the modistes, the book shops, the coffee houses where one could at least meet people one might know.”

 “You should not go too far, my dear.
 My husband tells me that a storm is on the way.
 A great one for seeing omens everywhere, he is.
 He said the bees were too defensive of things this morning and he got stung when he tilted the hive.
 They can tell what the weather will do.
 And there was all of that thunder and wind last night.
-We had some broken eggs in the henhouse this morning, so something upset them from their nests.
+We had some broken eggs in the henhouse this morning so something upset them from their nests.
 Omens for them as can read them.
 I can’t, and I don’t believe them anyway.”

-“Should I expect you back for lunch?”
+“Should I expect you back for lunch, Miss?”

 “Then take something with you, Miss.
 You only pecked at your breakfast.”